-Medium, medium-term: Fines or compensation payments might impact on the financial position of our company.
+Medium, short-term to medium-term: Fines or compensation payments might impact on the financial position of our company.

-2. Medium, long-term: Should any serious conflicts with stakeholders arise, this might impact on our company (via damage to our image and follow-up costs) over the very long term.
+2. Medium, short-term to long-term: Should any serious conflicts with stakeholders arise, this might impact on our company (via damage to our image and follow-up costs) over the very long term.